Michael-E-Rose/HasselbackFacultyRoster/README.md

 ## What is this?
 James Hasselback publishes a near-complete list of faculties of Economics, Management, Finance and Accounting departments in the US, Canada and some other places for various years.
 I have compiled those lists (available at http://www.jrhasselback.com/FacDir.html as pdfs) to make them usable in my research.

-The following year-field combinations are available:
+The following lists have been parsed:

 |           | Accounting | Economics | Finance | Management |
 |-----------|------------|-----------|---------|------------|